Plymouth Proprietary Library

 £4 for members. £8 for non-members.

-Join Dr Nicci Wakeham, Associate Lecturer of Art History at the University of Plymouth dor a talk at the PPL.
-She shares her findings on the Cottonian Collection, and Charles Rogers, it's eighteenth-century curator.
+Join Dr Nicci Wakeham, Associate Lecturer of Art History at the University of Plymouth for a talk at the PPL.
+She shares her findings on the Cottonian Collection, and Charles Rogers, the eighteenth-century curator.

 To guarantee a seat, contact the library at least 24 hours before the event.
 Otherwise, simply turn up on the day.